kr45732/skyblock-plus/README.md

    - [Linked Accounts Schema](https://github.com/kr45732/skyblock-plus/blob/master/setup-resources/schemas.md#linked-accounts-schema)
    - [Leaderboards Schema](https://github.com/kr45732/skyblock-plus/blob/master/setup-resources/schemas.md#leaderboards-schema)
    - [Cache Schema](https://github.com/kr45732/skyblock-plus/blob/master/setup-resources/schemas.md#cache-schema)
-4. Emojis: At the moment, there are around 90 custom emoji servers.
+4. Emojis: At the moment, there are over 90 custom emoji servers.
 To create your own:
    - Make "IdToEmojiMappings.json" an empty JSON object
    - Create and add the bot to 90 servers with the name "Skyblock Plus - Emoji Server xx" (xx is the server number starting at 1)
-   - Copy all glint_images from [skyblock-plus-data](https://github.com/kr45732/skyblock-plus-data) to "src/main/java/com/skyblockplus/json/glint_images/"
    - Optionally (may not work in the future), copy the CIT folder from the latest FurfSky Reborn to "src/main/java/com/skyblockplus/json/cit"
    - Set `DEV = true` and run the bot
    - Using the evaluate command run `ev com.skyblockplus.utils.EmojiUpdater.processAll()`